 Causes of Microtia

 Scientists are still unsure about the causes of microtia.
 However, they do know that it is not tied to pregnancy-related factors.
-Many parents worry that they could have done something to prevent this condition, but microtia is truly a biological accident.
-It is not passed down genetically, and because it is so rare, prenatal ultrasounds typically cannot detect it.
-Microtia affects approximately one in every 8,000 to 10,000 babies born in the U.S. Other regions, particularly China, South America, and Central America, have higher microtia rates.
+Many parents worry that they could have done something to prevent this condition.
+It is not passed down genetically and because it is so rare, prenatal ultrasounds typically cannot detect it.
+Microtia affects approximately one in every 8,000-10,000 babies born in the U.S. Other regions, particularly China, South America, and Central America, have higher microtia rates.
 Dr. Reinisch is internationally known as an expert in this condition.
 He regularly treats patients from around the world.
 To better serve our diverse patient base, our staff is fluent in Spanish, English, Mandarin, Italian, Russian, and Hungarian.

 Microtia Treatment Options